dazehinn/Awesome-books/README.md

 - [📝 License](#license)

-# 📖 Personal Portfolio <a name="about-project"></a>
+# 📖 Awesome Books <a name="about-project"></a>

-**Personal Portfolio** is a project that shows a that talks about me and showcases what as I can do as a developer.
+**Awesome Books** is a simple website that displays a list of books and allows you to add and remove books from that list.
+By building this application, we learned how to manage data using JavaScript.
+Thanks to that your website will be more interactive.
+We used a medium-fidelity wireframe to build the UI.

 ## 🛠 Built With <a name="built-with"></a>